 Name or company name of director Name or company name of the significant shareholder represented by the director or that nominated the director Mr. Gabriel Escarrer Juliá Tulipa Inversiones 2018, S.A.
-Pi rofile
+Profile

-In 1956 Gabriel Escarrer Juliá was only 21 years old when he founded what is now called the Meliá Hotels International group, with a 60-room hotel on the island of Majorca, where he was born, and where he still maintains the headquarters of what has now become one of the most successful hotel companies in the world.
-Over his six decades as Executive Chairman, the Group consolidated its leadership in Spain, hub of the vacation travel in Europe, which later was extended to the American Caribbean and Southeast Asia, and expanded its strategy to urban hotels in Spain, Europe, Asia and Americas in the 90's, an approach that has led him to be considered one of the drivers of the internationalisation of the Spanish enterprise and one of the most important figures in the tourism at an international level.
+In 1956, Gabriel Escarrer Juliá was only 21 years old when he founded what is now called the Meliá Hotels International group, by acquiring and managing a 60-room hotel on the island of Majorca, where he was born, and where he still maintains the headquarters of what has now become one of the most successful hotel companies in the world.
+Previously and for 6 years, Escarrer received training in the tour operator business, where he established contact with the emerging tourism industry, of which he would be a visionary and pioneering entrepreneur.

+Over six decades, under his Chairmanship, the Group consolidated its leadership in Spain, hub of the vacation travel in Europe, which later was extended to the American Caribbean and Southeast Asia, where it continues to grow and is considered one of the benchmark hotel Groups.
+During these years, Escarrer built strategic alliances which reinforced the position of the Group in destinations such as Cuba and Indonesia, and, in the 90's, expanded its strategy to urban hotels in Spain, Europe, Asia and Americas, an approach that has led him to be considered as one of the drivers of the internationalisation of the Spanish enterprise.